 Did You Know?

-was spotted in costume when walking home through the French countryside.
+was spotted in costume while walking home through the French countryside.
 A young boy ran up to him, yelling "Mon père!
 Mon père!" ("My father!
 My father!")
-Guinness did not speak French, so he could not correct the young boy's mistake, but was touched that the young boy apparently immediately bonded to him on the assumption that he was a priest.
-Soon after the film was released, Guinness converted to Catholicism.
+Guinness did not speak French, so he could not correct his mistake, but was touched that the boy apparently immediately bonded to him on the assumption that he was a priest.
+Soon after this movie was released, Guinness converted to Catholicism.
 See more

 In the stained-glass window behind the (catholic) bishop, there is a portrait of Henry VIII (second from left).
 Given that Henry was the first king to oppose the pope and separate the Church of England from the catholic church, his face would never be tolerated in this place.
 See more